Simulating from a gamma distribution with small shape parameter: Small-shape gamma simulations

-Simulating random variables is an important problem in statistics and other quantitative sciences.
-For example, simulation studies are often used to compare performance of competing statistical methods, and the Bayesian approach to statistical inference relies heavily on simulations since the posterior distributions on moderate- to high-dimensional parameter spaces rarely have a tractable closed-form expression.
-Here we shall demonstrate that the limiting distribution result in Theorem~\ref{thm:limit} helps provide an improved algorithm for simulating gamma random variables with small shape parameter, compared to that of \citet{ahrens.dieter.1974} implemented in the {\tt rgamma} function in R.
+Simulating from a gamma distribution with small shape parameter is a challenging problem that has attracted considerable attention in the literature; see, e.g., \citet{best1983}, \citet{kundu.gupta.2007}, \citet{tanizaki2008}, and \citet{xi.tan.liu.2013}.
+Here we demonstrate that the limiting distribution result in Theorem~\ref{thm:limit} helps provide an improved algorithm for simulating gamma random variables with small shape parameter.

-For $Y \sim \gam(\alpha,1)$ with $\alpha$ near zero, let $Z=-\alpha \log Z$.
+For $Y \sim \gam(\alpha,1)$ with $\alpha$ near zero, let $Z=-\alpha \log Y$.
 To simulate from the distribution of $Z$, one might consider an acceptance--rejection scheme; see, for example, \citet[][Chap.~20.4]{lange1999} or \citet[][Chap.~6.2.3]{givens.hoeting.2005}.
-For this, one needs an envelop function that bounds the target density and, when properly normalized, corresponds to the density function of a distribution that is easy to simulate from.
+For this, one needs an envelope function that bounds the target density and, when properly normalized, corresponds to the density function of a distribution that is easy to simulate from.
 By Theorem~\ref{thm:limit} we know that $Z$ is approximately $\expo(1)$ for $\alpha \approx 0$.
 More precisely, the density $h_\alpha(z)$ of $Z$ has a shape like $e^{-z}$ for $z \geq 0$.
 Therefore, we expect that a function proportional to an $\expo(1)$ density will provide a tight upper bound on $h_\alpha(z)$ for $z \geq 0$.
 We shall similarly try to bound $h_\alpha(z)$ by an oppositely-oriented exponential-type density for $z < 0$, as is standard in such problems.

-The particular bounding envelop function $\eta_\alpha(z)$ is chosen to be as tight an upper bound as possible.
+The particular bounding envelope function $\eta_\alpha(z)$ is chosen to be as tight an upper bound as possible.
 This is done by picking optimal points of tangency with $h_\alpha(z)$.
 For this, we shall need a formula for $h_\alpha(z)$, up to norming constant, which is easily found:

 The norming constant $c$ satisfies $c^{-1}=\Gamma(\alpha+1)$.
 By following standard techniques, as described in \citet[][Chap.~20.4]{lange1999}, we obtain the optimal envelope function